madetech/blog/posts/3_ways_to_improve_dynamics_nav_experience.md

 ## Adapt the ERP

 Microsoft Dynamics NAV promises that it can be easily customised, which is true to an extent.
 It's possible to customise fields, reporting screens, and so forth.
 However, there are limitations to how far this customisation can stretch.
 It's not possible to provide a fully tailored user experience that matches complex local workflows.

+Often customisations result in complex multi-step workflows, fields with unintuitive names and inputs, and usually require highly paid specialist consultants to implement.

 There is also another significant downside to performing heavy customisation inside the ERP - that it makes upgrade paths much trickier.
 Often with each new major release, local customisations will need to be updated or rewritten to work with the latest version of Dynamics NAV.